Bionano Announces Publication - GuruFocus.com

 Forward-Looking Statements of Bionano Genomics

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Words such as “believe,” “can,” “may,” “potential” and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) convey uncertainty of future events or outcomes and are intended to identify these forward-looking statements.
-Forward-looking statements include statements regarding our intentions, beliefs, projections, outlook, analyses or current expectations concerning, among other things, the ability and utility of OGM to detect tandem duplications, insertions, and large-scale genomic alterations that are characteristic of HRD in breast cancer samples; the ability and utility of OGM to detect HRD in breast cancer samples; and the ability and utility of OGM HRD detection to impact clinical decision making.
+Words such as “believe,” “can,” “could,” “may,” “potential” and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) convey uncertainty of future events or outcomes and are intended to identify these forward-looking statements.
+Forward-looking statements include statements regarding our intentions, beliefs, projections, outlook, analyses or current expectations concerning, among other things, the potential of OGM to become a SOC prenatal test; the utility of OGM when used for the analysis of prenatal samples; and the ability of OGM to accurately detect genetic disorders, including structural variants, copy number variants, repeat expansions greater than 500bp and Fragile X syndrome, and, as a single technology, to result in a workflow that is cost-effective, highly sensitive and has a faster time to results than traditional cytogenetic methods.
 Each of these forward-looking statements involves risks and uncertainties.
 Actual results or developments may differ materially from those projected or implied in these forward-looking statements.
-Factors that may cause such a difference include the risks and uncertainties associated with: global and macroeconomic events, such as the impact of the COVID-19 pandemic and the ongoing Ukraine-Russian conflict and related sanctions, on our business and the global economy; general market conditions; changes in the competitive landscape and the introduction of competitive technologies or improvements to existing technologies; failure of OGM to detect tandem duplications, insertions, and large-scale genomic alterations that are characteristic of HRD; failure of OGM to improve genomic profiling of solid tumor samples through more efficient and cost-effective detection of HRD in breast cancer samples with greater sensitivity than whole genome sequencing (WGS); future study results contradicting the results reported in the publication referenced above; changes in our strategic and commercial plans; our ability to obtain sufficient financing to fund our strategic plans and commercialization efforts; the ability of medical and research institutions to obtain funding to support adoption or continued use of our technologies; and the risks and uncertainties associated with our business and financial condition in general, including the risks and uncertainties described in our filings with the Securities and Exchange Commission, including, without limitation, our Annual Report on Form 10-K for the year ended December 31, 2021 and in other filings subsequently made by us with the Securities and Exchange Commission.
+Factors that may cause such a difference include the risks and uncertainties associated with: global and macroeconomic events, such as the impact of the COVID-19 pandemic and the ongoing Ukraine-Russian conflict and related sanctions, on our business and the global economy; general market conditions; changes in the competitive landscape and the introduction of competitive technologies or improvements to existing technologies; failure of OGM to accurately detect genetic disorders, including structural variants, copy number variants, repeat expansions greater than 500bp and Fragile X syndrome, and, as a single technology, to result in a workflow that is cost-effective, highly sensitive and has a faster time to results than traditional cytogenetic methods; future study results contradicting the results reported in the publication referenced above; changes in our strategic and commercial plans; our ability to obtain sufficient financing to fund our strategic plans and commercialization efforts; the ability of medical and research institutions to obtain funding to support adoption or continued use of our technologies; and the risks and uncertainties associated with our business and financial condition in general, including the risks and uncertainties described in our filings with the Securities and Exchange Commission, including, without limitation, our Annual Report on Form 10-K for the year ended December 31, 2021 and in other filings subsequently made by us with the Securities and Exchange Commission.
 All forward-looking statements contained in this press release speak only as of the date on which they were made and are based on management’s assumptions and estimates as of such date.
 We do not undertake any obligation to publicly update any forward-looking statements, whether as a result of the receipt of new information, the occurrence of future events or otherwise.

 CONTACTS